neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparsifying_yolov5_using_recipes.md

 These weights can be loaded into the `train.py` and `test.py` scripts now.
 However, other formats are generally more friendly for other inference deployment platforms, such as [ONNX](https://onnx.ai/).

-The [`export.py` script](https://github.com/neuralmagic/yolov5/blob/master/export.py) handles the logic behind loading the checkpoint and converting it into the more common inference formats, as described here.
+The [`export.py` script](https://github.com/neuralmagic/yolov5/blob/master/export.py) handles the logic behind loading the checkpoint and converting it into the more common inference formats, as described here (`sparseml.yolov5.export_onnx` is a hook into export.py)

 1. Enter the following command to load the PyTorch graph, convert to ONNX, and correct any misformatted pieces of the graph for the pruned and quantized models.